 It’s also a smart idea to give everyone in your group a “lifeline” number to call if you become separated.
 That way, even if they can’t get in touch with you, a third party will know where everyone is.
 Make certain all riders have a map, compass and that there’s at least one GPS.
 Always carry a basic survival/first aid kit and a stout piece of rope at least 20 feet/6.1 m long.

 # 9 – Prep For Bad Ride

 Next, prepare yourself for a ride that could go wrong.
 If you always wear water and wind proof outerwear, you’ll never get caught short if the weather suddenly changes.
 Dress for the coldest part of the day.
 Be prepared to take off/put on layer(s) as needed.

 I suggest riding with a bag that has room for that extra fleece or jacket liner.
 I also have a handle bar bag, which contains work gloves, a bottle of water, sunglasses and a roll of toilet paper, among other essentials.
 On my person, I carry a pocketful of chemical hand warmers, fire starter materials, plus a granola bar or two, lip balm, Tylenol and antacid tablets.

-You can’t anticipate everything, but if you cover off the items on this list, your odds of having a trouble-free season will be mighty good.
+You can’t anticipate everything, but if you cover off the items on my prepping snowmobile tips checklist, your odds of having a trouble-free season will be mighty good.
 Now just pray for great snow conditions!